-The Units on your Course
+The units on your course

 All FE courses are composed of a number of different units.
 Each time you begin a new unit you will be issued with a detailed Scheme of Work.
 This gives a description of the unit, a week-by-week breakdown of the topics covered and assessment information.

 Lessons can take a variety of forms.
 They may explain some of the key theories and topics for a particular subject, or give a broad outline of a topic area.
-Obviously they are an important means for you to learn about your chosen industry.
+Obviously, they are an important means for you to learn about your chosen industry.
 However, it is important for you to appreciate that lessons form only a part of the strategy for you to learn and achieve the learning outcomes of a specified unit.
-Achieving the learning outcomes can also dependent on further reading, seminar contributions, assignment completion and, where necessary, attendance at workshops or the Academic Skills Centre.
-Directed reading is given with every lessons.
+Achieving the learning outcomes can also depend on further reading, seminar contributions, assignment completion and, where necessary, attendance at workshops or the Academic Skills Centre.
+Directed reading is given with every lesson.

 Don’t forget to take notes in your lessons!
-Note-taking is an important skill which should be further developed over your years of study.
+Note-taking is an important skill that should be further developed over your years of study.
 Help on note-taking can be obtained from the Academic Skills Centre

 Throughout the year a range of guest lessons will take place.
 Guest lessons offer a very good opportunity to help explore an issue or part of a subject in greater depth.
-They can also often give an insight into the day-to-day operational issues which employees must deal with in industry.
+They can also often give an insight into the day-to-day operational issues that employees must deal with in the industry.

 Guests may sometimes be brought in on a specific unit to talk about a particular topic.
 Alternatively, a guest lecture may have as its subject a more general theme.

 In order to develop the skills required to work effectively in a team University College Birmingham realises that students will need to learn and develop certain business ‘life’ skills throughout their academic progression on a particular course.
 Therefore, FE students will be introduced to group work to build employability skills such as interacting with new colleagues, social and cultural understanding and reflecting on your own personal contribution.